narkisr-deprecated/couch-fuse/README.md

-Couch-fuse its a Couchdb Fuse filesystem it enables a mount of a Couchdb databse into a local folder.
+Couch-fuse its a Couchdb Fuse filesystem it enables a mount of a Couchdb database into a local folder.
 This comes handy for backup, editing and any other task that it easy to accomplish via a filesystem interface, see this [demo](http://www.youtube.com/watch?v=ps3-CnqKVxU).

 In order to install: